Luonnontila/Freshwater---Chemical-oxygen-demand-in-lakes/README.md

 ## Analysis pipeline

 In short, the process for the indicator production advances from **requesting data** from the Finnish Environment Institute administrated [VESLA 2.0 database API](https://rajapinnat.ymparisto.fi/api/vesla/2.0/) and proceeds through **data filtering and processing steps** to a **fitted generalized additive mixed effects model** taking into account the hierarchical data structure.
+Additional analyses to (1) determine the period of lowest COD across lakes, (2) current COD relative to the period of lowest COD, and (3) linear trend of COD from the year 2001 to present day.
+Outputs are then produced from these statistical models.

-The structure of the pipeline is in the format required by the **targets** package and it is configured in the _targets.R script file.
+The structure of the pipeline is in the format required by the **targets** package and it is configured in the `_targets.R` script file.
 For more information on the logic and formatting of targets, see [targets manual](https://books.ropensci.org/targets/).

 ### Vesla_functions_COD.r
 Vesla_functions_COD.r determines the functions used in different steps of the pipeline.
-The functions can be categorized in four different stages of the pipeline: (1) obtaining (functions starting with `get_VESLA_`), (2) shaping (functions starting with `shape_VESLA_data_`), (3) summarizing (funcitons starting with `summarize_VESLA_data_`), and (4) analyzing (functions starting with `analyze_VESLA_data`) data obtained from the [VESLA 2.0 database](https://rajapinnat.ymparisto.fi/api/vesla/2.0/).
+The functions can be categorized in five different stages of the pipeline:
+1. obtaining data (functions starting with `get_VESLA_`)
+2. restructuring and combining data (functions starting with `shape_VESLA_data_`),
+3. summarizing data (funcitons starting with `summarize_VESLA_data_`), and
+4. analyzing data (functions starting with `analyze_VESLA_data`) data obtained from the [VESLA 2.0 database](https://rajapinnat.ymparisto.fi/api/vesla/2.0/)

-### Process description
+5. producing outputs from data and analyses (functions starting with `output